 4. Make an offer they can’t resist.

-Now comes the most important part, you must offer a confident guaranteed solution that solves your client's pain.
+So now comes the most important part.
+You must offer a confident guaranteed solution that solves your client's pain.
 When you put your own skin in the game you’ll gain their credibility and trust.

 For our interior designer example, she could say: "I can transform your living room into an authentic space that fits your lifestyle perfectly."